Is it time for the government to follow the lead of many of its citizens – and adopt some new year’s resolutions of its own when it comes to health?

 4.3.
-Provide tax or other financial incentives to organisations which secure Health at Work accreditation and/or financially incentivize Investors in People to add a new indicator to IIP accreditation i.e. supporting the physical and mental health of employees (to reach the thousands of employers nationally with IIP accreditation – employing around a third of the UK’s workforce.)
+Incentivize Investors in People to add a new indicator to IIP accreditation i.e. supporting the health of employees (to reach the thousands of employers nationally with IIP accreditation – and the millions of people who work for them.)

 5. Central and local government to lead by example:

 5.1.
-Reverse the cuts in public health funding, the front line when it comes to preventing illness, and then increase funding for public health annually, in line with inflation, and consider establishing project funds local authorities can bid for e.g. to tackle childhood obesity using 'whole systems' approaches which have proved successful in several other countries.
+As public health is the front line when it comes to preventing illness, increase funding for public health annually, in line with inflation, and consider establishing project funds local authorities can bid for e.g. to tackle childhood obesity using 'whole systems' approaches which have proved successful in several other countries.

 5.2.
 Agree a mechanism to ensure that the health implications of all government policies are seriously considered, including those for transport, housing, education, the environment, agriculture, business, energy, work and industrial strategy.